billw2/rpi-clone/README.md

 ```
 rpi-clone sees the mounted partition 5 and wants to clone it but finds
 there's not enough space on the destination drive and won't let me.
+A bigger disk is needed to clone all the way through partition 5.

 #### USB disk with mounted partition 5 clone to 16GB SD card try 2
-I"ve got things I'm working on and don't want to unmount the partition
+I've got things I'm working on and don't want to unmount the partition
 to make the clone work, so I use the -m option to tell rpi-clone to
-only clone root and /boot and exclude the mounted /mnt/mnt directory:
+only clone root and /boot and exclude any other directory mounts not given
+with a -m option.
+You don't need to specify "-m /" because root is
+always included in a clone.
+But you can give only one "-m /" option
+and rpi-clone will clone only the root.
 ```
 pi@rpi0: ~$ sudo  rpi-clone sda -m /boot